kg3354/jsDbFrontend/instructions.md

 pip install openai
 ```

-Since i used both openai_chat.py to do the actuall openai api fetching job, it was trigger by and passing result to the server, and the server display it on my application via the App/src/ChatBox.js script.
+Since i used both openai_chat.py to do the actual openai api fetching job, it was trigger by and passing result to the server, and the server display it on my application via the App/src/ChatBox.js script.

 ### Fixed bugs
 While I was implementing the chatgpt feature, I fixed many bugs, including the quote currency not changing when base currency changes, and the time lock is not functioning as expected.

 ### Environment